Say Goodbye to Body Acne: A Complete Guide to Body Acne Treatment

 - Acne can be brought on by sweat, dead skin cells, and oils that build up on the skin.
 The skin can also become irritated and break out due to tight clothing, backpack straps, and other forms of friction.

-- Not cleansing your skin can promote a buildup of bacteria, oil, and dirt that can result in acne.
+- Not cleansing your skin can promote bacteria, oil, and dirt buildup, resulting in acne.

 - As a side effect, some drugs, including steroids and hormonal contraceptives, can cause acne.

-- Although the relationship between nutrition and acne is not completely known, some studies indicate that eating a lot of sugar, dairy, or processed foods may cause acne breakouts.
+- Although the relationship between nutrition and acne is not entirely known, some studies indicate that eating a lot of sugar, dairy, or processed foods may cause acne breakouts.

-- Stress can cause hormones to be produced that enhance the skin’s production of oil, which can result in acne.
+- Stress can cause hormones that enhance the skin’s production of oil, which can result in acne.

 For the best possible body acne treatment, it’s critical to pinpoint the case of your body acne.
 Finding the best course of action for your unique circumstance may benefit from consulting a dermatologist.